-The "Output" (current out) connector of the resistor should be connected to the "Input" (current in) connector of the 6530.
+For Direct mode only the two upper connections should be used (i.e. under the 'Rx' label).
+The two lower connections are only used for Bridge Mode to connect the reference resistor (i.e. Rs).
+The "Output" (current out) connector of the resistor should be connected to the "Input" (current in) connector of the 6540.
 Note that the center pin is the return current with respect to the outer shield (chassis ground).
-The inner shield (electrometer ground) is shorted to the outer shield to allow for a common reference to the internal voltage supply.
+The cables inner shield (electrometer ground) is shorted to the outer shield to allow for a common reference to the internal voltage supply.
 Refer to Figures 3-1 and 3-2.

 3.1.1.
-RESISTANCE MEASUREMENT PROCEDURE
+DIRECT RESISTANCE MEASUREMENT PROCEDURE

-To make a resistance measurement, do the following steps.
+To make a Direct Mode resistance measurement, do the following steps.

-- 1. Connect the unknown resistance device. - 2.
-Select the Measure function key in the Main Menu - 3.
+- 1. Connect the unknown resistance device to the upper Direct terminals (i.e. Rx). - 2.
+Select the <Measure> function key in the Main Menu - 3.
 Select the <Ohms> function key in the Measure Option Menu - 4.
-Select the Setup function key in the Measure Ohms Menu - 5.
-Select the Parameters function key in the Ohms Setup Menu - 6.
+Select the <Setup> function key in the Measure Ohms Menu - 5.
+Select the <Parameters> function key in the Ohms Setup Menu - 6.
 Select the <Max Volts> function key in the Ohms Parameters Menu - 7.
 Select the "Previous" key twice to return to the Measure Ohms Menu - 8.
-Select the Start> function key to initiate the measurement cycle. - 9.
-The 6530 will proceed to determine the correct range and take continuous measurements.
+Select the <Start> function key to initiate the measurement cycle. - 9.
+The 6540 will proceed to determine the correct range and take continuous measurements.